Our Vision 2030 and its strategic priorities

-- Nordic synergy.
+- Nordic added value.
 The project should strengthen co-operation across sectors and countries and establish new networks, while the project results should benefit the Nordic countries.

 - All projects must involve at least three of the following countries: Sweden, Denmark, Norway, Iceland, Finland, the Faroe Islands, Greenland, or Åland.

 - Project participants should document their experience and skills